Devonport boasts a number of beautiful beaches, popular with both holiday makers and locals.

 Mersey Bluff Beach

 Accessed via Bluff Road, the Mersey Bluff Beach is the only beach in Devonport patrolled by volunteer surf lifesavers (summer months only).
 Located in the iconic Mersey Bluff Precinct, this beach is a popular spot for residents and holiday makers.
-A kiosk is located nearby, as is a children’s playground.
-Other nearby facilities include public toilets, showers and change rooms, sealed walking and cycling track, electric barbecues, picnic shelters, car parks, skateboard facility and sports ground.
+A children’s playground is located nearby along with other facilities include public toilets, showers and change rooms, sealed walking and cycling track, electric barbecues, picnic shelters, car parks, skateboard facility and sports ground.

 If you would like to hire a space at Bluff Beach for an Community Group picnic or meet up, please complete:

 Accessed via Coles Beach Road, Coles Beach is another very popular spot for beachgoers.
 Nearby facilities include public toilets, sealed walking and cycling track, electric barbecue, picnic shelters, car park and an outdoor shower.

 Accessed via Coles Beach Road, located to the west of Bluff Beach.
 Nearby facilities include cycle and sealed walking pathways, rubbish bin, car park and foreshore reserve area.
 Back Beach is also a designated dog exercise area.